-The English Language Development specialists of the School District of Clayton believe that learning English is a social process that develops as a result of meaningful and motivated interaction with others.
-In our schools, we help English Learners (ELs) develop language skills while they learn academic content.
-We believe this happens best within a community of learners where ELs are valued and encouraged to participate.
+The English Language Development Specialists of the School District of Clayton believe that learning English is a social process that develops as a result of meaningful and motivated interaction with others.
+In our schools, we help multilingual learners (MLs) develop language skills while they learn academic content.
+We believe this happens best within a community of learners where MLs are valued and encouraged to participate.

-We believe that content-area teachers and EL Specialists can address the needs of English language learners through a collaborative instructional model that includes evidence-based decision-making, multiple assessments to monitor progress, reflection, and feedback to improve student learning.
+We believe that content-area teachers and English Language Development Specialists can address the needs of multilingual learners through a collaborative instructional model that includes evidence-based decision-making, multiple assessments to monitor progress, reflection, and feedback to improve student learning.
 We believe that co-teaching and collaboration provide opportunities for promoting and scaffolding academic language development for all students.

-English learners in our district are a diverse group of students with different educational experiences, languages and socio-emotional needs.
-While growth in English proficiency is an important goal of our program, we believe in supporting the success of the whole child, understanding how each individual student learns best, and in meeting each learner where they are.
+Multilingual learners in our district are a diverse group of students with different educational experiences, languages and socio-emotional needs.
+While growth in English proficiency is an important goal of our program, we believe in supporting the success of the whole child, understanding how each individual student learns best, and honoring each child's cultural and language experiences.

-The School District of Clayton English Language Development Program is designed to help English Learners (ELs) acquire English to a level of proficiency that maximizes their capacity to engage successfully in academic studies taught in English.
+The School District of Clayton English Language Development Program is designed to help multilingual learners (MLs) acquire English to a level of proficiency that maximizes their capacity to engage successfully in academic studies taught in English.
 The program provides language instruction and educational experiences in these ways:

 Listed below are the Enduring Understandings of the English Language curriculum.
 These are statements that summarize important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.Enduring Understandings

-- Teach the skills required for English Learners (ELs) to achieve an advanced level of academic English language proficiency in speaking, listening, reading, and writing.
+- Teach the skills required for Multilingual Learners (MLs) to achieve an advanced level of academic English language proficiency in speaking, listening, reading, and writing.

-- Help ELs meet the academic achievement standards expected of all students.
+- Help MLs meet the academic achievement standards expected of all students.

 - Support the successful acculturation of students and families.